 It is reasonably easy to pinpoint the areas involved in the strike: Johannesburg, Fordsburg, Benoni, Brakpan, Dunswart, Brixton, Crown Mines and Jeppe.
 Even today you can find buildings that still survive from that era and famously the municipal toilets in Fordsburg even had bullet holes until recently.
 You will however struggle to find memorials and literature about the revolt, but you will find realms of rhetoric sprouted by the Marxists that had a foot in the door.
 This was not only about miners, it was about Capitalism vs. Marxism, randlords vs. labour, civilians vs. the government.

 After completing my task I was able to positively identify a total of 181 casualties of the Rand Revolt.
 Most of which are buried in Brixton, Braamfontein, Primrose, Benoni and Boksburg cemeteries.
-The final list is at my Rand Revolt Casualty List page at all@sea.
+The final list is at my Rand Revolt Casualty List.
 It is probably one of the more comprehensive lists out there because it is backed by those all-important death notices.